mnemonikr/libsla/README.md

     .processor_spec(sleigh_config::processor_x86::PSPEC_X86_64)?
     .build(sleigh_config::processor_x86::SLA_X86_64)?;

-// The instruction reader is defined by the user and implements the LoadImage trait. let instruction_reader = InstructionReader::new();
+// The instruction reader is defined by the user and implements the InstructionLoader trait. let instruction_reader = InstructionReader::new();

 // Instruction to decode from the reader.